DFE-Digital/support-for-early-career-teachers-static/content/education-development-trust/year-1-establishing-a-positive-climate-for-learning/autumn-week-4-ect-theory.md

 You have four minutes to complete this task.
 When you have finished, you will complete the extension activity on the board on your own and in silence.

 "Susannah, how long do you have to complete this task?
 Thank you, Susannah, four minutes.
 Kieran, who will you be working with?
-Thank you, Kieran, you’ll be working in pairs with your partner.
+Thank you, Kieran, you'll be working in pairs with your partner.
 Kirttana, can you talk while completing this task?
-That’s right, Kirttana, you can talk in a whisper.
+That's right, Kirttana, you can talk in a whisper.
 Leo, what should you do if you finish?
 Thanks Leo, yes, there is work on the board if you finish.

-"I’ll be coming round to help so put your hand up if you need me.
-I’ll write the names of pupils who have worked well on the board.
+"I'll be coming round to help so put your hand up if you need me.
+I'll write the names of pupils who have worked well on the board.
 Thank you.”

-Let’s take a closer look at the example and pick out the ways the teacher has used their instructions to make it clear HOW they expect pupils to complete their work:
+Let's take a closer look at the example and pick out the ways the teacher has used their instructions to make it clear HOW they expect pupils to complete their work:

 ## Example analysis